kishanbabuji/Podcast-Summarizer/README.md

 [[LINK TO DEMO]
 ](https://podcast-summarizer2023.streamlit.app/)
 - #### Please avoid misusing the tool as there are only a limited number of requests that can be made each month

+## Usage

+1. Input the podcast episode ID you want to summarize from [ListenNotes](https://www.listennotes.com/).
+To do so, search for the podcast you want to summarize, click more (button with three dots) and then "Use API to fetch JSON".
+The episode ID should be under the "id" text box.

+    - If you would like to simply test out the capabilities of the web app, use this sample episoe ID: **"e0c8a6e3525c4b1a8d06f1d3bf4f9ed6"**

+2. Click the "Summarize" button.

+3. The app will retrieve the episode details, summarize the chapter transcriptions, and display the results.

 ## Getting Started